Japan's ruling bloc approves big corporate tax cut to encourage wage hikes

 The government expects a rise in personal income tax effective in 2020 to bring in some 90 billion yen ($800 million) in additional annual tax revenue.

+Taken together, the changes to the tax code will bring an average annual net tax increase of 280 billion yen, said Yoichi Miyazawa, head of the tax commission of Abe’s ruling Liberal Democratic Party.

-The tax increase will be realised through cuts in deductions for salaried workers earning more than 8.5 million yen annually, except those with children or other family members in need of care.
+The income tax increase will be realised through cuts in deductions for salaried workers earning more than 8.5 million yen annually, except those with children or disabled family members.

 Basic deductions for all earners will be expanded to encourage more work flexibility.